 Fast and Easy – How to Remove Hard Water Stains

 I have noticed that the less a toilet is used, the worse the water stains are.
 So, one way to limit the stains is through use.
 Occasionally, use or flush each toilet in your house.
-If you have tried these tips, the keep reading for how to remove hard water stains and how to clean a toilet.
+If you have tried these tips, then keep reading for how to remove hard water stains and how to clean a toilet.

 I have been in cleaning mode lately.
 Since having breast cancer, I try to clean more and have been more cautious about cleaning chemicals.
 You can read more of my natural and chemical free how-to cleaning tips here.

 Here are few of the toilet cleaning products I find useful for helping me clean the toilet bowls and get rid of toilet bowl stains.
 Keep reading to find out how I use them.